James Brown (Scottish politician): Early life

 James Brown was born in the Whitletts area of Ayr, to James Brown (1839-1895) and Christina O'Hara (1840-1923).
+At that time Whitletts was a mining village separate from Ayr, however Whitletts became part of Ayr in 1935.
 His father had been a weaver in Ayr, and had later in life had managed to become a colliery manager.
 Brown had strong Scottish and Irish roots on both sides of his family.
 He lived most of his life in Annbank where he went to school.
 In 1888 he married his wife Catherine "Katie" MacGregor Steel.
 They had five children together.

 Career

 Brown started working as a miner from the age of 12.
 He would later become Secretary of the Ayrshire Miners' Union and of its national affiliate, the National Union of Scottish Mineworkers.
 He unsuccessfully contested North Ayrshire in January 1910 and was the Member of Parliament (MP) for South Ayrshire from 1918–1931 and from 1935 until his death in 1939.
 He was awarded the OBE in 1917, appointed a Privy Counsellor in 1930.

 He was a member of the Scottish National War Memorial committee formed in 1918 by the then Secretary of State for Scotland, the Liberal MP Robert Munro, which was tasked with forming a permanent memorial for World War I at Edinburgh Castle.
-James himself had lost a son in the war.
+Brown himself had lost a son in the war.
 He personally opened the local war memorial at Tarbolton, which was just 3 miles from his home in Annbank and was home to many of his relatives.

 In 1927 he criticised the decision to include Walter Thomas Monnington's painting Parliamentary Union of England and Scotland, 1707 in the Palace of Westminster which he said in a debate should "get rid of this disgraceful picture and put something in its place which would be more true to history than it is."
 His Labour Party colleague, Dundee MP Tom Johnston further described the outrage at the inclusion of the painting by saying "the only historical painting in St Stephen's Hall representing an incident in Scottish history deals with an act of national humiliation."

 In his authorised biography, Bill Shankly said that Brown won the election in South Ayrshire as the local voters "wouldn't vote Conservative" but that he was "too mild" and not enough of a "keen socialist" for some of the more militant Labour members.

 He was Lord High Commissioner to the General Assembly of the Church of Scotland three times, in 1924, 1930 and 1931.
-Despite being rewarded a salary of £10,000, he and his wife never moved from their two room miner's cottage.
 He was granted the Freedom of the Royal Burgh of Ayr in 1930, and of Girvan in 1931 and was awarded an Honorary LLD by the University of Glasgow in 1931.
 He was a Deputy Lieutenant of Ayrshire.